fasrc/helmod/doc/INSTALL.md

 ## Setup the production repo clone

-As root, pick the central location on network storage for all cluster software and clone the fasrcsw repo there:
+As root, pick the central location on network storage for all cluster software, and clone the fasrcsw repo there:

 ``` bash
 git clone git@github.com:/fasrc/fasrcsw.git